Skip to content

 The Christmas Forest in Goslar

-Conifers on the Schuhhof: A Christmas forest is created in Goslar for Advent, in which the stalls are hidden
+Fir trees on the Schuhhof: In Goslar, a Christmas forest is created for Advent, where the stalls are also hidden

-Together with the Rammelsberg mine, which is over 1,000 years old, and the buildings of the Upper Harz water management system, the old town of Goslar with its more than 1,500 half-timbered houses is a Unesco World Heritage Site.
-In the middle of it all, on the Schuhhof, the Christmas forest is “growing” again this year.
+Together with the over 1,000-year-old Rammelsberg mine and the structures of the Upper Harz Water Management, the old town of Goslar with its more than 1,500 half-timbered houses is a UNESCO World Heritage Site.
+In the middle, on the Schuhhof, the Christmas Forest “grows” again this year.

-Conifers from the Harz Mountains are lined up close together, hung with 160,000 lights, “fresh forest soil” is piled up, and stalls with mulled wine, arts and crafts, and sweet and savory treats are set up.
+Fir trees from the Harz are set up close together, adorned with 160,000 lights, and “fresh forest floor” is spread out, with stalls offering mulled wine, crafts, sweets, and savory treats.
 The atmosphere is unique.
-And to make sure it stays that way – again this year from November 27 to December 30 – the idea has been protected by the German Patent and Trademark Office.
+And to keep it that way–also this year from Nov.
+26 to Dec.
+30–the idea was protected by the German Patent and Trademark Office.

-If you would like to combine a visit to the Christmas forest and market with a guided tour of the Unesco World Heritage Site in Goslar, you can book this for 13 euros per person – including a drink in the Christmas forest.
+Those who want to combine a visit to the Christmas forest and market with a guided city tour of the UNESCO World Heritage Site in Goslar can book it for 15 euros per person here–including a drink in the Christmas forest.

 North Rhine-Westphalia